New Relic (NYSE:NEWR) Issues Q3 2022 Earnings Guidance

-A number of equities analysts have issued reports on the company.
-Truist upped their target price on New Relic from $80.00 to $120.00 and gave the stock a buy rating in a report on Tuesday, November 9th.
-Morgan Stanley upped their target price on New Relic from $75.00 to $127.00 and gave the stock an equal weight rating in a report on Tuesday, November 9th.
-BMO Capital Markets upped their target price on New Relic from $58.00 to $70.00 and gave the stock a market perform rating in a report on Wednesday, August 4th.
-Truist Securities upped their target price on New Relic from $80.00 to $120.00 and gave the stock a buy rating in a report on Tuesday, November 9th.
-Finally, Royal Bank of Canada increased their price target on New Relic from $74.00 to $112.00 and gave the company a sector perform rating in a research note on Tuesday, November 9th.
-Seven investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of Hold and an average target price of $111.91.
+Several equities research analysts have recently weighed in on the company.
+JPMorgan Chase & Co. raised New Relic from an underweight rating to an overweight rating and upped their target price for the stock from $70.00 to $150.00 in a research report on Tuesday, November 9th.
+Robert W. Baird boosted their price target on New Relic from $80.00 to $117.00 and gave the stock an outperform rating in a research note on Tuesday, November 9th.
+Truist boosted their price target on New Relic from $80.00 to $120.00 and gave the stock a buy rating in a research note on Tuesday, November 9th.
+Royal Bank of Canada boosted their price target on New Relic from $74.00 to $112.00 and gave the stock a sector perform rating in a research note on Tuesday, November 9th.
+Finally, Zacks Investment Research upgraded New Relic from a hold rating to a buy rating and set a $136.00 price target on the stock in a research note on Thursday, November 18th.
+Seven equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $111.91.

-In other New Relic news, Chairman Lewis Cirne sold 30,000 shares of the stock in a transaction that occurred on Friday, October 1st.
+In other news, CEO William Staples sold 3,729 shares of the company’s stock in a transaction that occurred on Tuesday, November 16th.
+The stock was sold at an average price of $120.91, for a total transaction of $450,873.39.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Chairman Lewis Cirne sold 30,000 shares of the stock in a transaction that occurred on Friday, October 1st.
 The stock was sold at an average price of $72.60, for a total value of $2,178,000.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, COO Kristy Friedrichs sold 2,483 shares of the stock in a transaction that occurred on Tuesday, November 16th.
-The stock was sold at an average price of $120.84, for a total value of $300,045.72.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 72,458 shares of company stock worth $6,125,812.
-22.00% of the stock is owned by corporate insiders.
+Insiders have sold 102,458 shares of company stock valued at $9,299,812 over the last ninety days.
+Corporate insiders own 22.00% of the company’s stock.

 New Relic, Inc, engages in the provision software solutions.
 It delivers an open and extensible cloud-based platform that enables organizations to collect, store and analyze massive amounts of data in real time to better operate applications and infrastructure.
 It offers solutions to e-commerce and retail, media, and public sector industries.